Cart (0)

 As we get older, it can sometimes become more difficult to keep our weight in check.
-New research at the Karolinska Institutet in Sweden along with collaboration with researchers at Uppsala University in Sweden and the University of Lyon in France, has discovered why this is.
+New research at the Karolinska Institute in Sweden along with collaboration with researchers at Uppsala University in Sweden and the University of Lyon in France, has discovered why this is.

 During the aging process lipid turnover in our fat tissue decreases which makes it much easier for people to gain weight.
 This can occur even if we don’t exercise less than before or don’t eat as much.